ncsa/MayomicsVC/README.md

 At any moment during the run, the analyst should be able to assess:

-* Stage of the workflow is running for every sample batch
+* Which stage of the workflow is running for every sample batch
-* Samples may have failed and why
+* Which samples may have failed and why

 Additionally, a well-structured post-analysis record of all events executed on each sample is necessary to ensure reproducibility of